 Prerequisite: Freshman standing (30 credits or less).
 The first-year seminar introduces students to the pursuit of intellectual inquiry.
 Students will study a non-traditional topic in a non-traditional way while exploring the concept of a liberal arts education.
 Specific topics will vary from course to course.
 Transfer students enrolling at UMW with more than 30 credits may not take this course.

-Note: all of these topics may not actually be offered in the 2013-2014 academic year.
+Note: some of these topics may not actually be offered in the 2019-2020 academic year.
 Other topics may be developed.

 Autism in Contemporary Literature and Film

 Climate Change and Energy Resources

 Communities of Engagement

 Dracula from Page to Screen

 Inequality and the American Dream